iarobinson/flux-capacitr/README.md

 # TODO:

 ## Features
+* Ensure that filtered tags are bolded after loading
+* User registration and edit pages show preview of uploaded avatar
 * Cover page has a button with an audio easter egg
-* Ensure that filtered tags are bolded after loading
-* Feed view supports filtering by tags
 * Users#show view displays recent posts
 * Users can reblog posts
 * Users can embed video in posts
 * Posts have types (text, quote, image, etc)
 * Blog owners can upload custom stylesheets
-* User registration and edit pages show preview of uploaded avatar

 ## Refactors